Ramaswamy-Arjun/Ramaswamy-Arjun/README.md

 - 👋 Hi, I’m @Ramaswamy-Arjun
 - 🏫 I'm a student at VIT Chennai
-- 💞️ I’m looking to hone my skills in data analytics
+- 💞️ I’m looking to hone my skills in data analytics and Machine Learning
+- Worked on projects involving Bio-Infomatics, Indian Macroeconomics Data, and much more.....

 <!---
 Ramaswamy-Arjun/Ramaswamy-Arjun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.